calebissharp/provide-page/README.md

 ### renderDocumentToString (String html, Object states, Object clientStates)

 Optional function that returns the string representation of the entire document.
 The `states` and `clientStates` objects come form the `getStates` and `getClientStates` functions below.
-See [`defaultRenderDocumentToString.js`](https://github.com/loggur/provide-page/blob/master/src/defaultRenderDocumentToString.js) as an example.
+See [`defaultRenderDocumentToString.js`](https://github.com/loggur/provide-page/blob/master/src/defaultRenderDocumentToString.js) for an example.

 ### getStates

 Optional function that should return an object containing provider keys and their states, ultimately passed to both `renderToString` and `renderDocumentToString`.
 Your current providers' stores' states will be passed to this function.
 See [`bloggur/src/middleware.js`](https://github.com/loggur/bloggur/blob/master/src/middleware.js) for a full example where we concatenate the selected theme's files with the `cssFiles` and `jsFiles` reducers so that they're included as `link` and `script` tags when the document string is rendered.

-### getClientStates

-Optional function that should return the object to be replicated to the client.
-The result of `getStates` is passed to this function.
+**Note:** The middleware will look for a special optional `clientStateKeys` array on each provider which is used for determining which reducer keys (i.e., stores' states) to send to the client upon each request.
+The `page` and `router` providers will default to no keys, while every other provider will default to all keys.
+See [`bloggur/src/renderAppToString.js`](https://github.com/loggur/bloggur/blob/master/src/renderAppToString.js) for an example.

 ### maxRenders